-Germany, like many US allies, had celebrated President Joe Biden’s victory over the abrasive Donald Trump and the new administration’s stated emphasis on working with the rest of the world.
+Germany, like many US allies, had celebrated President Joe Biden’s victory over Donald Trump and the new administration’s stated emphasis on working with the rest of the world.

 But even some close allies have been critical over how Biden ended the 20-year war in Afghanistan, which led to the Western-backed government crumbling within days.